Buffalo Cauliflower Wings (10 Ingredients)

 - While baking, prepare the ingredients for the sauce by whisking together.

 - Remove from oven.
-Toss the wings in the sauce then using tongs, remove and place back on the baking sheet.
+Toss the wings in the sauce (I like to use a spatula to move them around to get properly coated) then using tongs or a spoon, remove and place back on the baking sheet.
 Bake for another 5 minutes for the sauce to soak into the wings.

 - Remove from oven and serve immediately with a cool vegan ranch dressing (cooling agent is essential!).
 Enjoy!

 - While the wings are baking, in a small pot over high heat, mix all the sauce ingredients.
 Bring to a boil and boil for 2 to 3 minutes, which helps to bring out more flavour notes of the ingredients.
 Remove from heat.
 Allow it to cool before putting it on the wings.Taste a little bit to decide if you need more sweetener to balance out the heat; if so, add a tablespoon at a time until your desired heat.
 Please note that especially depending on the hot sauce you use, these wings are HOT so take caution!